pingcap/docs-cn/migrate-from-sql-files-to-tidb.md

 # "tidb"：The "tidb" backend can also be used to import small volumes of data (less than 1 TiB).
 During the import, the target TiDB cluster can provide service normally.
 For the information about backend mode, refer to https://docs.pingcap.com/tidb/stable/tidb-lightning-backends.

 backend = "local"
 # Sets the temporary storage directory for the sorted key-value files.
-The directory must be empty, and the storage space must be enough to store the largest single table from the data source.
+The directory must be empty, and the storage space must be greater than the size of the dataset to be imported.
 For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage and exclusive I/O for the directory.
 sorted-kv-dir = "${sorted-kv-dir}"

 [mydumper]